 RATIONALE FOR SCREENING

 Screening for DR is important because the majority of patients who develop DR have no symptoms until macular edema (ME) and/or proliferative diabetic retinopathy (PDR) are already present.
-In addition, the efficacy of laser photocoagulation and/or vascular endothelial growth factor (VEGF) inhibitors in preventing visual loss from PDR and ME is well established in randomized trials (see "Diabetic retinopathy: Prevention and treatment", section on 'Panretinal photocoagulation' and "Diabetic retinopathy: Prevention and treatment", section on 'Focal laser photocoagulation').
-However, laser therapy is more beneficial in preventing visual loss than reversing diminished visual acuity.
+The efficacy of laser photocoagulation and/or vascular endothelial growth factor (VEGF) inhibitors in preventing visual loss from PDR and ME is well established in randomized trials.
+However, these therapies are more beneficial in preventing visual loss than reversing diminished visual acuity.
 Thus, early detection through screening programs and appropriate referral for therapy are important to preserve vision in individuals with diabetes.
 (See "Diabetic retinopathy: Prevention and treatment".)

 METHOD OF SCREENING